Photo Comments Sex: Female Weight: 51-100 lbs

 FOOD?
 FOOD!
 FOODFOODFOOD

-She knows the basics - but teaching her to 'roll over' would be redundant, as she rolls over for belly rubs at the slightest provocation.
+She knew the basics - but teaching her to 'roll over' would be redundant, as she rolled over for belly rubs at the glance of an eye.

 Life is a stage, ham it up!